Speech Pathology Books

 Speech pathology books have been a sore point for me in the past.

-speech pathology student, towards the end of the course, I got to the point where I almost couldn't bare to read speech pathology textbooks.
+When I was a speech pathology student I got to the point where I couldn't bear to read speech pathology textbooks.

 Times have changed.
 Most of the texts we'll look at on this page are books I refer to every other day.